 Truly, because the sage

-He does not grasp; therefore, he does not let go.
+He does not grasp; therefore, he does not lose his grip.

-Let them be cautious at the end as at the beginning, and they will not be defeated.
+Let them always be cautious and they will not be defeated.

 Truly, because the sage